 Loving Homes Needed for Area Foster Children

-Cases of abuse, neglect and unsafe conditions regularly prompt law enforcement and/or the court to place children in the care of Montgomery County Children Services.
+Cases of abuse and neglect regularly prompt law enforcement and/or the court to place children in the care of Montgomery County Children Services.
 When that happens, the agency looks for loving homes where these children can feel welcome and be safe.

 It is a traumatic experience for a child to be separated from their family home.
-Children Services does all an organization can to make children feel as comfortable as possible in situations such as this and works to minimize trauma for children, and also works with birth parents to connect them with resources that can help address the situation(s) of concern.
+Children Services works to minimize trauma for children, and also works with birth parents to connect them with resources that can help address the situation(s) of concern.
 The ultimate goal is to reunite children with their birth parents whenever possible, and foster parents play a critical role in this process.

 What Does a Foster Parent Look Like?

-Children don’t need perfect parents, just one or two individuals who are willing to meet the unique challenges of parenting and to make a commitment to care for and nurture children.
-Foster parents must be over the age of 21.
-They can be single or married, and they may or may not have other children.
+Children don’t need perfect parents, just one or two individuals who are willing to meet the unique challenges of parenting and nurture children.
+Foster parent requirements include:

 Foster families are not paid for caring for children per se, but Montgomery County Children Services does provide monthly compensation for food, clothing and other needs.
 Licensing requires an interview with a social worker, a medical report, criminal record check (with fingerprinting), references and a check of the physical condition of your home.